Carl-Zzdr/Carl-Zzdr/README.md

 # Welcome to my profile!

- I'm Carl,
+ I'm Carl
- Gen Z,
+ Gen Z
- a student currently studying computer science
+ a college student currently studying computer science
  ---although it's not my major at school. ╯︿╰
+ But it doesn't matter, I still have the internet and LLMs👍

 ## Skills I Am Learning